wifisensing/PicoScenes-Manual/source/features_pricing.rst

 COTS NIC: AX210 and AX200
 +++++++++++++++++++++++++++

 PicoScenes is the exclusive platform that supports the packet injection (Tx), receiving, and CSI measurement on Intel AX210/AX200 NIC.
+All features below are free of charge.

 .. csv-table::
     :header: "Feature", "Description","Free","Pro"